michaelhannasaleh/hw10-templateEngine/README.md

-In addition to Employee's properties and methods, Engineer will also have:

-github  // GitHub username
+In addition to Employee's properties and methods, Engineer will also have: github  // GitHub username getGithub() getRole() // Overridden to return 'Engineer'

-getGithub()

-getRole() // Overridden to return 'Engineer'

-In addition to Employee's properties and methods, Intern will also have:
+In addition to Employee's properties and methods, Intern will also have: school getSchool() getRole() // Overridden to return 'Intern'

-school

-getSchool()

-getRole() // Overridden to return 'Intern'
+User input
+The project must prompt the user to build an engineering team.
+An engineering team consists of a manager, and any number of engineers and interns.

+Roster output
+The project must generate a team.html page in the output directory, that displays a nicely formatted team roster.
+Each team member should display the following in no particular order:

+Name

+Role

+ID

+Role-specific property (School, link to GitHub profile, or office number)